EndlessCodeGroup/RPGInventory/README.md

   - -VehicleEvent
   - -EntityAirChangeEvent               # Don't log the event

-# Events logger it is the tool that helps developers to debug events
+# Packets logger it is the tool that helps developers to debug packets
 PacketsLogger:
   enabled: false
   # What we need to log